ory/docs/docs/hydra/faq.md

 > but instead have potentially the same capabilities as the user themselves.
 As
 > there is no authorization step, the ability to offer token revocation is
 > bypassed.
 > Because passwords are often used for more than 1 service, this anti-pattern
 > may also put at risk whatever else is accessible with the supplied credential.
 > Additionally, any derived equivalent (e.g., joe@example.com and
 > joe@example.net) might allow someone to guess that the same password
 > can be used elsewhere.
 > Impact: The resource server can only differentiate scope based on the access
 > token being associated with a particular client.
 The client could also acquire
 > long-lived tokens and pass them up to an attacker's web service for further
 > abuse.
 The client, eavesdroppers, or endpoints could eavesdrop the user id and
 > password.

-> o Except for migration reasons, minimize use of this grant type.
+> Except for migration reasons, minimize use of this grant type.

 - [source](https://tools.ietf.org/html/rfc6819#section-4.4.3)